Carnegie Council International Student Essay Contest 2019

-Carnegie Council for Ethics in International Affairs announces its tenth annual International Essay Contest, open to students of all nationalities anywhere in the world.
+Carnegie Council for Ethics in International Affairs announces its 11th annual International Student Essay Contest, open to students of all nationalities anywhere in the world.

 - All students, from high school students through graduate students, are eligible.
 Non-students are automatically disqualified.

-- Style: Op-ed style (not academic, footnoted papers)
+- Style: Persuasive, op-ed style (not academic, no footnotes)

 - Length: 1,000 to 1,500 words